HC85 series

 The HC85 series (HC85系, HC85-kei) is a diesel-electric multiple unit (DEMU) train type built by Nippon Sharyo for use on limited express services operated by Central Japan Railway Company (JR Central).
 Intended to replace the KiHa 85 series, a prototype trainset was completed in late 2019, with a full-production fleet first materializing in 2022.
 The fleet was first introduced into service on 1 July 2022 on the Takayama Main Line.

 Design

 The first set was manufactured by Nippon Sharyo at its Toyokawa facility.
-JR Central calls it a "hybrid car", due to the train having electric engines, with power supplied by an onboard diesel generator.
-While this type of train is widespread in Europe, it is fairly novel in Japan.
+JR Central calls it a "hybrid car", due to the train having electric motors and battery packs, in addition to power supplied by an onboard diesel generator.
+This hybrid-diesel power system generates battery power from braking.
+The energy stored in batteries is then used to assist the diesel motor when accelerating.
+Total CO_{2} emissions emitted by the train is reduced compared to its predecessor powered only by diesel.

 Formation

 The sets are formed as follows.

 Interior

 Seating across all cars consists primarily of 2+2 abreast seating.
 Also included are power outlets for all seats, free Wi-Fi, and universal-access toilets.
 The standard-class interior's seats use a seat moquette of a red–orange gradient, inspired by the autumn leaves alongside the line.
 Wheelchair spaces are also provided.

 Green cars, which are only available on some four-car sets, incorporate a theme of calmness and quality.
 The seats use seat moquette with a blue–green gradient, inspired by the greenery alongside the railway line, as well as the river and the sky at dusk.